Jasper-Mui/me-check-links/README.md

--b or /b,  this flag will only show bad links, no flag specified will show all links<br/> -g or /g,  this flag will onyl show good links, no flag specified will show all links<br/> -i or /i,  mcl -i  &lt ignore &gt &lt file &gt<br/>
-           first file ignores links that are in the file which is space delimited <br/> only valid links are allowed in the file and lines that start with # will be ignored<br/>
+-b or /b,  this flag will only show bad links, no flag specified will show all links<br/> -g or /g,  this flag will onyl show good links, no flag specified will show all links<br/> -i or /i,  mcl -i  &lt ignore &gt &lt file &gt<br/> &nbsp;&nbsp;&nbsp;first file ignores links that are in the file which is space delimited <br/> &nbsp;&nbsp;&nbsp;only valid links are allowed in the file and lines that start with # will be ignored<br/>

 <h2>Feature</h2>